3D Stochastic Landau-Lifshitz-Gilbert Equations coupled with Maxwell's Equations with full energy: Introduction

 \section{Introduction}

-Landau-Lifschitz-Gilbert equation (LLGE) coupled to Maxwell equations provides a fundamental mathematical model for physical properties of ferromagnetic materials, and it has been intensely investigated by physicisits since the seminal work by Landau and Lifschitz \cite{Landau}.
+Landau-Lifshitz-Gilbert equation (LLGE) coupled to Maxwell equations provides a fundamental mathematical model for physical properties of ferromagnetic materials, and it has been intensely investigated by physicists since the seminal work by Landau and Lifshitz \cite{Landau} and Gilbert \cite{Gilbert}.
 The exact form of the equation is determined by the energy functional that may include varying number of terms, so that in fact we have to deal with the whole family of equations.
 The first mathematical analysis of the LLGE corresponding to the full energy functional and coupled to the time dependent Maxwell equations was provided by Visintin in \cite{Visintin}.